musienkoyuriy/ng2-modules-docs/README-styleguide.md

 **Imports, Methods, Properties, Events, Options** all this stuff goes here with a brief description how to use each element and links to a full documentation if any.

-Troubleshooting or Bug reporting section is here to let your users know that you actually care about their bug reports and to remind them that there's a great feature called 'GitHub Issues'.
+**Troubleshooting | Bug reporting** section is here to let your users know that you actually care about their bug reports and to remind them that there's a great feature called 'GitHub Issues'.
 Finally, tag on your license with something like:
 `The MIT License (see the LICENSE file for the full text)`